kncramer/retinal-disease-image-classification/README.md

 <br>

 ### Image Augmentation
 To increase the size of the image dataset I investigated several options to transform and augment the data.
 I considered converting the images to grayscale to try and mimic the autofluorescence settting on some fundus photography machines that highlights different conditions.
 This didn't have the affect I was looking for so I didn't end up using these photos to train any models.
 I also cropped images around the optic nerve and macula for the images.
 I didn't use these for training either, if I continue on to transfer learning for the multiclass problem I might bring them in since some conditions are focused around those areas but since not all images are centered the coordinates for cropping don't include the area of interest for every image.
-I did end up including all images flipped horizontally because any condition can affect either eye non-discriminantly so this gave the models more data for each eye.
+I did end up including all images flipped horizontally because any condition can affect either eye indiscriminately so this gave the models more data for each eye.
 In modeling I used two random augmentation methods, rotation to account for slight variations in orientation with images taken and contrast to try and highlight conditions that show up as dark or bright spots.

 ---
 ## [Modeling](./code/02_modeling.ipynb)